How to build honesty and candour in your business

 Telling it straight.
-Being open and honest.
-Giving constructive guidance and feedback.
+Being open and honest and giving constructive guidance and feedback.
 They all sound simple but are, in fact, really hard.
-For many people, being direct and confronting difficult issues pushes them right out of their comfort zone.
-Add to this our good old British reserve and you often find that companies in the UK are hotbeds for negative gossip, backstabbing and mistrust.
+Being direct and confronting difficult issues pushes many people right out of their comfort zone.
+Add to this our good old British reserve, and you often find that companies in the UK are hotbeds for negative gossip, backstabbing and mistrust.

-If you’re wanting to grow your business and reap the benefits of scaling-up, you need to sort this out right from the start.
+If you want to grow your business and reap the benefits of scaling up, you must sort this out immediately.
 Make it your number one priority.
-Everything filters down from the top so lead by example.
+Everything filters down from the top, so lead by example.

 Start with salaries

 Salary transparency.
 Really?
 I can sense your heart filling with dread.
 And yet, if you want to get to the root of any negativity in your organisation, this is a good place to start.
 Secrecy in companies can be corrosive, particularly around this issue.
 So, take the opposite view.
 Only keep things secret when you absolutely have to.

 Ask yourself why you might feel threatened by salary transparency.
 Is it because you know there’s an inherent unfairness in your business?
 Then fix this straight away.
 Running a business on lies is not a good premise for success.
 Isn’t it only right that two people doing the same job should be paid the same salary?
 What is your gender pay gap?

 One of the things I suggest to my clients is to introduce job families.
 It’s a good first step towards salary transparency and something we introduced when I was MD at IT Lab.
 Grouping roles and then giving them a salary banding will enable staff to know what skills, experience and values-led behaviours they need to demonstrate before they get a pay rise.
 Introducing different levels within these job families gives employees something to aim for.
 It also provides an easily justifiable reason why some people are getting paid more than others.
 And your managers need to commit to coaching to facilitate progression within their teams.